MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/create-edit-opportunity-sales.md

 3. Select a **Price List**.
 The price list determines the cost of the product.
 Selecting a price list is required to be able to add products to an opportunity.

-4. If you want the estimated revenue of the opportunity to be calculated based on the total amount, set **Revenue** to **System Calculated**.
+4. If you want the estimated revenue of the opportunity to be calculated based on the total amount of products, set **Revenue** to **System Calculated**.
 If you want to use a custom estimated revenue, set it to **User Provided**.

 5. In the **Product Line Items** grid, select **Add New Opportunity Product**.